xStarbound/xStarbound/doc/lua/physics.md

+# `physics`

-The physics table is available to objects and used to control any collisions or force regions configured on those objects.
+The `physics` table is available to server-side object scripts.
+It's used to control any collisions or force regions configured on those objects.

 ---